Mike Waltze returns with the Original Windsurfer

 Mike Waltze: still stoked

-The Original Windsurfer has returned to the competition waters, at the XXVI World Festival On The Beach Mondello, in Palermo, Italy.
+The Original Windsurfer has returned to the competition waters at the XXVI World Festival On The Beach Mondello in Palermo, Italy.
 To celebrate 37 years of windsurf racing, the Legend's Race attracted some of the athletes who have made history in the sport.

-The legendary Mike Waltze, from USA, sailed in the Windsurfer Legend's Race and took a superb second place, right after the Australian Scott O'Connor.
+The legendary Mike Waltze, from the USA, sailed in the Windsurfer Legend's Race and took a superb second place, right after the Australian Scott O'Connor.
 Gilles Calvet placed third.

 It was a great contest with a great vibe.
-In the Women's division, Jessica Crisp showed her old school skills to take the first place.
-Crisp sailed in the Olympic Games, in Los Angeles, back in 1984, and never quit windsurfing.
+In the Women's division, Jessica Crisp showed her old-school skills to take first place.

 "My spirit has remained the same as always and continued to feed my passion.
 Many athletes of my age have stopped and have passed on their passion to the children.
 Mondello is a beautiful place", said Crisp.